A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: Problem Description and Formulation

-We now formally define and distinguish between the ground MDP ${\cal M}$ global MDP composed of a series of fixed local MDPs, i.e., ${\cal M}=\{{\mu}_1, {\mu}_2,...,{\mu}_{N_T} \}$.
+{We now formally define the ground MDP ${\cal M}$ which is composed of a series of fixed local MDPs,} i.e., ${\cal M}=\{{\mu}_1, {\mu}_2,...,{\mu}_{N_T} \}$.
 The ground MDP captures the transition between local MDPs, as shown in Fig.~\ref{Fig3H}, that are then leveraged by the planner to perform re-planning.
-The safety state of MPD cells and consequently the reward function of the ground MDP changes from one MDP to another, but remains fixed for each local MDP from the planner's perspective.
+The safety states of MPD cells and, consequently, the reward functions of the ground MDP changes from one MDP to another but remain fixed for each local MDP from the planner's perspective.
 Therefore, the state of each local MDP is limited to the number of cells.